 To name or rename a sheet double click the tab.
 Type a brief, unique descriptive name.

 To delete a sheet right-click the sheet tab and click Delete.

-If you use additional audio or video components in a workbook, ensure that the content is available in alternative formats for users with disabilities, such as closed captions, transcripts or alt text.
+If you use additional audio or video components in a workbook, ensure that the content is available in alternative formats for users, such as closed captions, transcripts or alt text.

 Screen Readers and Excell

 Blind users rely on screen readers to interact with spreadsheets.